 In the UpdraftPlus settings page, you will now see this new backup listed under the ‘Existing Backups’ list.

 To differentiate this kind of backup from other regular backups, UpdraftPlus have added an ‘Automatic backup before update’ label below the backup date.

 The overall idea is simple, take an update automatically before you update plugins, WordPress core or theme.

-We hope this explains the importance of the Automatic Backup feature in UpdraftPlus.
+We hope this explains the importance of the Automatic Backup feature in UpdraftPlus Premium.
 Try it today and let us know your feedback in the comment section below.